Sheeba Hassan

 Sheeba Hassan (née Arshad) is a Pakistani stage and television actress who is known for her comic role as Chandi in the TV serial Sona Chandi (1982).

 Early life

-Sheeba was born into a lower middle-class family of musicians in Lahore, Pakistan.
-Both of her aunts Mukhtar Begum and Farida Khanum were well known ghazal singers of their times.
-She learned classical dance from Maharaj Ghulam Hussain Kathak.
-She made her debut as a child artist at Radio Pakistan Lahore in the 1960s and her first radio play was Mehtab Din Di Baithak (Gathering With Mehtab Din).
+Sheeba was born into a family of musicians in Lahore, Pakistan.
+Both of her aunts, Mukhtar Begum and Farida Khanum, were well known ghazal singers of their times.
+She learnt classical dance from Maharaj Ghulam Hussain Kathak.
+She made her debut as a child artist at Radio Pakistan Lahore in the 1960s, and her first radio play was Mehtab Deen Di Baithak (Gathering With Mehtab Deen).